Mucus: Respiratory tract

 Increased mucus production in the upper respiratory tract is a symptom of many common ailments, such as the common cold, and influenza.
 Nasal mucus may be removed by blowing the nose or by using nasal irrigation.
 Excess nasal mucus, as with a cold or allergies, due to vascular engorgement associated with vasodilation and increased capillary permeability caused by histamines, may be treated cautiously with decongestant medications.
 Thickening of mucus as a "rebound" effect following overuse of decongestants may produce nasal or sinus drainage problems and circumstances that promote infection.

 During cold, dry seasons, the mucus lining nasal passages tends to dry out, meaning that mucous membranes must work harder, producing more mucus to keep the cavity lined.
 As a result, the nasal cavity can fill up with mucus.
 At the same time, when air is exhaled, water vapor in breath condenses as the warm air meets the colder outside temperature near the nostrils.
 This causes an excess amount of water to build up inside nasal cavities.
 In these cases, the excess fluid usually spills out externally through the nostrils.

 In the lower respiratory tract impaired mucociliary clearance due to conditions such as primary ciliary dyskinesia may result in mucus accumulation in the bronchi.
 The dysregulation of mucus homeostasis is the fundamental characteristic of cystic fibrosis, an inherited disease caused by mutations in the CFTR gene, which encodes a chloride channel.
 This defect leads to the altered electrolyte composition of mucus, which triggers its hyperabsorption and dehydration.
 Such low-volume, viscous, acidic mucus has a reduced antimicrobial function, which facilitates bacterial colonisation.
 The thinning of the mucus layer ultimately affects the periciliary liquid layer, which becomes dehydrated, compromising ciliary function, and impairing mucociliary clearance.
 A respiratory therapist can recommend airway clearance therapy which uses a number of clearance techniques to help with the clearance of mucus.

 Mucus hypersecretion

 In the lower respiratory tract excessive mucus production in the bronchi and bronchioles is known as mucus hypersecretion.
 Chronic mucus hypersecretion results in the chronic productive cough of chronic bronchitis, and is generally synonymous with this.
 Excessive mucus can narrow the airways, limit airflow, and accelerate a decline in lung function.

 Digestive system

-In the human digestive system, mucus is used as a lubricant for materials that must pass over membranes, e.g., food passing down the esophagus.
+In the human digestive system, mucus is used as a lubricant for materials that must pass over membranes, such as food passing down the esophagus.
 Mucus is extremely important in the gastrointestinal tract.
 It forms an essential layer in the colon and in the small intestine that helps reduce intestinal inflammation by decreasing bacterial interaction with intestinal epithelial cells.
-The layer of mucus of the gastric mucosa lining the stomach is vital to protect the stomach lining from the highly acidic environment within it.
+The gastric glands in the gastric mucosa produce gastric juice which contains digestive enzymes and gastric acid which can damage the stomach wall.
+A thick layer of protective mucus is secreted by some gastric glands.
+This alkaline mucus lines the stomach and helps to form the gastric mucosal barrier, vital in the protection of the stomach wall.